How to implement idempotency in Webhooks

 asaas_event_id text UNIQUE NOT NULL,

-JSON payload NOT NULL,
+payload JSON NOT NULL,

 status ENUM('PENDING','DONE') NOT NULL